conan-io/docs/packaging/testing.rst

    $ python build.py

-You can check all your created packages with:
+You can check all your created package binaries with:

 .. code-block:: bash

-   $ conan search -v
+   $ conan search MyPackage/1.0@myuser/mychannel